 (Disclosure: This post may contain affiliate links.
 If you choose to purchase anything through them, there is no extra cost to you.
 I simply make a small commission from the sale which allows me to keep this site up and running.
 Thank you for supporting To Eat, Drink & Be Married!).

-If you know me, you know my chocolate of choice is Ghiardelli, especially when baking chocolate chip cookies.
+If you know me, you know my chocolate of choice is Ghirardelli, especially when baking chocolate chip cookies.
 I believe it has the best flavor of all the chocolates out there.
 And not just that… their dark chocolate is perfectly bitter, while their milk chocolate is oh so smooth.
 They have got it all right.
 It is everything I want in chocolate.
 Ghirardelli Chocolate Chip cookies are my number one choice of cookie!

 So naturally, when I was coming up with my chocolate chip cookie recipe, I decided I would go with Ghiardelli chocolate chips.
 They are the perfect size (a little bigger than normal chocolate chips, hahaha), and bake up perfectly.
 They stay soft instead of getting hard as other brands of chocolate chips tend to do.
 These are smooth and delicious at all times.